-To obtain valid consent from the pa tient Knowledge Assessment Methods GMP limited to, the completion o Understand the particular in patient's level of understan ocess may culminate in, but is not f the consent form. mportance of considering the ding and mental state (also that of rers when appropriate) and how 7,8 1 Skills Present all information to patient (a understand allowing time for reflect 7, 8 1,3,4 Provide a balanced view of all care options 7,8 1,3,4 Behaviours Respect a patient's right of autonor decision might put them at risk of h 7,8 1,3,4 Avoid exceeding the authority given by a patient 7,8 1,3,4 Avoid withholding information relevant to proposed care or treatment in a competent adult 7,8 1,3,4 Show willingness to seek advance directives 7,8 1,3,4 Show willingness to obtain a second/senior opinion and legal advice in difficult situations of consent or capacity 7,8 1,3,4 Inform a patient and seek alternative care where personal, moral or religious belief prevents a usual professional action 7,8 1,3,4 Descriptors Core Completion of Specialty Training Obtains consent for straightforward treatments Able to explain complex treatments meaningfully in layman's terms Obtain consent in "grey-areas" where the best option for the patient is not clear communication and capacity

-Obtains consent in all situations even when there are problems of
+To obtain valid consent from the pa atient Knowledge Assessment Methods GMP limited to, the completion of Understand the particular patient's level of understar the parents, relatives or cathis may impair their capacities. rocess may culminate in, but is not of the consent form. importance of considering the nding and mental state (also that of arers when appropriate) and how 7,8 1 Skills Present all information to patient (a understand allowing time for reflections) and carers) in a format they tion on the decision to give consent 7, 8 1,3,4 Provide a balanced view of all care e options 7,8 1,3,4 Behaviours Respect a patient's right of autonomy even in situations where their decision might put them at risk of harm 7,8 1,3,4 Avoid exceeding the authority given by a patient 7,8 1,3,4 Avoid withholding information relevant to proposed care or treatment in a competent adult 7,8 1,3,4 Show willingness to seek advance directives 7,8 1,3,4 Show willingness to obtain a second/senior opinion and legal advice in difficult situations of consent or capacity 7,8 1,3,4 Inform a patient and seek alternati religious belief prevents a usual pr 7,8 1,3,4 Descriptors Core Completion of Specialty Training Obtains consent for straightforward treatments Able to explain complex treatments meaningfully in layman's terms Obtain consent in "grey-areas" where the best option for the patient is not clear Obtains consent in all situations even when there are problems of communication and capacity r the patient